 South Africa boasts a significant number of national parks and game reserves.
 These include Addo, famous for its large herds of elephants; Hluhluwe-Imfolozi which boasts large rhino populations and Madikwe where you can witness packs of wild dogs hunting.

 These aside, the Kruger remains the most famous and offers a superb game-viewing experience.
 The much sought-after Big Five (lion, elephant, buffalo, rhino and leopard) are found here, as well as abundant other wildlife such as kudu, zebra and giraffe.

 Two members of our team recently spent a week exploring the Kruger, seeking out good value accommodation and researching self-drive options to open up the possibility of a safari to even more visitors to South Africa.

 Our Southern Africa Regional Manager Duncan Middleton recounts his recent adventure self-driving in the Kruger.

-Driving along, keeping our eyes peeled, we suddenly spotted three lions warming themselves on the tarmac.
-We sat in silence watching the lions preen themselves like house cats in front of us.
-The exhilaration of the sighting was made even more rewarding because it was us who had found the lions, two guys from the Cotswolds, not a highly trained ranger who knew the park inside out.
+Driving along, keeping our eyes peeled, we suddenly spotted three lion warming themselves on the tarmac.
+We sat in silence watching the lion preen themselves like house cats in front of us.
+The exhilaration of the sighting was made even more rewarding because it was us who had found the lion, two guys from the Cotswolds, not a highly trained ranger who knew the park inside out.